markuskuehnle/smart-meter-energy-forecasting/README.md

 ## 1. **Executive Summary**

 This project delivers short-term electricity consumption forecasts for smart homes using smart meter and weather sensor data.
-By applying a structured machine learning pipeline, a LightGBM model was trained and achieved a **mean absolute error (MAE) of 0.068 kW**, substantially outperforming a statistical VAR baseline (0.63 kW).
+By applying a structured machine learning pipeline, a LightGBM model was trained and achieved a **mean absolute error (MAE) of 0.1637 kW**, substantially outperforming a naive baseline (0.2403 kW).

 Beyond predictive accuracy, the model enables **practical smart home features** like high-usage warnings and solar self-consumption tracking—laying the groundwork for smarter energy use and reduced grid dependence.